subash-ramasamy/Walmart-Confidence-Interval-and-CLT/README.md

 - Identified and handled null values; detected outliers using boxplots, "describe," and other methods.
 - Explored spending per transaction for 50 million female and male customers; calculated and compared average expenses.
 - Utilized sample averages to estimate population average spending; applied the Central Limit Theorem to compute confidence intervals; adjusted sample size to observe mean expense distribution.
-- Explored different confidence interval widths (e.g., 90%, 95%, 99%); concluded results based on overlapping or non-overlapping intervals.
+- Explored different confidence interval widths of 95%; concluded results based on overlapping or non-overlapping intervals.
 - Provided recommendations and action items for Walmart based on the analysis; assessed implications of overlapping confidence intervals.
 - Extended analysis to compare spending between married and unmarried customers.
 - Categorized age into bins and analyzed spending patterns across different life stages.